 Housing Policy.
 Full-time undergraduate single students are required to live in campus residence hall housing.
-Students may submit an appeal form to the Associate Dean of Students for Non-Traditional and Commuter Students for an exception to this policy.
-Appeal forms are available from the Student Life Office.
+Students who meet the criteria listed below for being a "commuter student" may submit a "petition to live off campus" form to the Associate Dean of Students for an exception to this policy.
+Petition forms are available on the My.JohnsonU.edu portal.
 Exceptions will be considered for the following reasons:

-- Students who have a parent, legal guardian, or sibling (age 23 or older) who live in a residence within 60 miles may request permission to live with and commute from that residence; - o Parents, legal guardians, or siblings who are relocating to Tennessee from out-of-state are required to submit a valid local driver's license showing proof of residency. - Students who are employed and whose employer requires employees to live in "convenience of employer" housing; - Single students 23 years old or older may petition the Associate Dean of Students for Non-Traditional and Commuter Students for permission to live in non-traditional student housing, if available, or off-campus.
+- Students who have a parent, legal guardian, or sibling (age 23 or older) who live in a residence within 60 miles may request permission to live with and commute from that residence; - Parents, legal guardians, or siblings who are relocating to Tennessee from out-of-state are required to submit a valid local driver's license showing proof of residency within the 60-mile radius. - Securing a rental or purchased property for a student under the age of 23 does NOT fulfill the requirements for "live-with residency." - Students who are employed and whose employer requires employees to live in "convenience of employer" housing; - Single students 23 years old or older may petition the Associate Dean of Students for Non-Traditional and Commuter Students for permission to live in non-traditional student housing, if available, or off-campus.